 My heart sank.
 The entire reason I chose this honeymoon destination was because I wanted to see pigs who had never been exploited, and who got to live out their entire lives in total freedom.
 Boy, was I naive.

 If this doesn’t bother you, consider the safety of the tourists.
 While I was in the Bahamas for just one week, I heard several first-hand stories from tourists who were bitten by the pigs.
 One young man was bitten in the butt when he turned away from the pigs while holding food.
-And even I was bitten when one of the pigs lunged to grab something out of my hand, and accidentally caught my finger at the same time.
+Even I was bitten when one of the pigs lunged to grab something out of my hand and accidentally caught my finger at the same time in her powerful jaws.